simplymichael/smart-form-validator/README.md

 and its adherence to the constraints or rules defined for/placed on that field.

 ### 2. Rules
 A rule is an object that specifies the constraint(s) on a field.
+It encapsulates the constraints we want placed on that field.
 For any field to be validated, we must attach a rule with at least one constraint to it.

 Rules are plain JavaScript objects with one required property: `field`.
-The value of the `field` can be either the element's `id` or, in cases where we have previously obtained a reference to the element, the element reference.
+The value of the `field` can be either the element's `id` or, in instances where we have previously obtained a reference to the element, the element reference.

-Other properties of a rule specify the constraints we want placed on the target field.
+Other properties of a rule depend on the type of the field and specify the constraints we want placed on the target field.

-#### Default supported constraints
+#### Default constraints
 The current default supported rules are:
 - **`type` {String}:** specifies the acceptable data type of the value for this field, one of either (`"alnum"`|`"alpha"`|`"ascii"`|`"email"`|`"number"`).
 Default is `alnum`.